anandu06dev/ng4StarterKit/README.md

 **» Applying DDD to Angular**<br/>

 Domain-Driven Design doesn't dictate an application architecture!
 It demands that the complexity of the domain model is kept isolated from other layers to separate concerns of the application.
 At best the domain layer is self-contained to evolve independently.
-In addition, we focus on abstracting business use cases of the application.
+In addition, DDD focuses on abstracting business use cases of the application.

 When application services carry out full business use cases it may be a good idea to put use cases with simple logic into UI controllers.
-However, we don't want to hide our use cases from the rest of the application.
-Considering using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their invariants is a common bad practice in many Angular frontend projects.
+However, we don't want to hide use cases from the rest of the application.
+Considering using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their invariants is a common bad practice in Angular frontend projects.
 Hence, building fine-grained rich domain models is a major objective in object-oriented business applications.
 In general, using rich domain models means more entities than services.

 It's debatable whether a higher granularity level distributed across multiple layers introduce unnecessary complexity in the frontend design system.
-Do we really need all these tactical patterns like factories, aggregates, domain events, repositories, domain services etc. in frontend development?
+Do we really need all these tactical patterns such as factories, aggregates, domain events, repositories, domain services etc. in frontend development?
 As a consequence, many developers tend to lean toward weaker architecture patterns because they see it as an unnecessary practice.
 Often a simpler data-driven approach is sufficient enough.
 For most web applications MVC or Flux may be more appropriate.
 Before starting using advanced concepts we have to evaluate incoming requirements and the code base!

 ## Object-Oriented Design

-**» Applying the SOLID principles**<br/>
+**» Applying SOLID principles**<br/>

 In object orientation the SOLID principles may help to make better design decisions (high cohesion and low coupling).
-Applying the Dependency Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concrete classes.
+Applying the Dependency Inversion Principle, we ensure that layers depend on abstraction as opposed to depending on concretion.

-For example, we **provide the domain layer as an abstraction by using (generic) interfaces / type aliases**.
+For example, we **provide the domain layer as an abstraction by using interfaces / type aliases**.

 **» Applying cross-cutting concerns**<br/>